twilio/authy-openvpn/README.md

 ## How Authy-VPN works

-Authy stores it's configuration in the file `/etc/authy-vpn.conf` The files format is:
+Authy stores it's configuration in the file `/etc/openvpn/authy/authy-vpn.conf` The files format is:

     username authy_id

 For example for `liz@authy.com` it would look:

-    sudo cat /etc/authy-vpn.conf
+    sudo cat /etc/openvpn/authy/authy-vpn.conf
     liz@authy.com 12323

 When liz is login in, she will type `liz@authy.com` as her username and the token as the password.

-You can edit this file by hand or using `authy-vpn-add-users`
+You can edit this file by hand or using `authy-vpn-add-user`

 ### With Certificates based Authentication